 How Dog Ear Infections are Treated

-If your dog is diagnosed with an ear infection, treatment typically begins by the vet applying a medicated cleanser and prescribing your dog the appropriate antibiotic or other anti-inflammatory medication.
+If your dog is diagnosed with an ear infection, treatment typically begins with the vet applying a medicated cleanser and prescribing your dog the appropriate antibiotic or other anti-inflammatory medication.
 Your vet may also prescribe a topical medication and instruct you on how and when to apply it to your dog's ear at home.

 Mild infections that are caught early typically clear up in a week or two.
 If your dog's ear infection is more severe or caused by an underlying health condition, treatment may be more challenging and the infection may take longer to resolve.
 Unfortunately, it is common for severe cases to lead to chronic ear infections in dogs.

-It is important that you follow your vet's instructions carefully and finish any recommended treatments.
+You must follow your vet's instructions carefully and finish any recommended treatments.
 Not finishing prescriptions can lead to a recurring infection that becomes increasingly difficult to treat.

 Follow-up appointments with your vet are highly recommended to ensure the treatment has worked and the infection has completely cleared.
 Your vet will be able to ensure there are no lingering signs of infection that require further treatment.